OCA/product-attribute/product_pricelist_revision/readme/USAGE.md

 To use this module, you need to:

 1. Go to *Sales \> Products \> Pricelists* and create a new Price List.
 2. Add a Pricelist Items to that Price List.
-Set 'Fix Price' value on the field 'Compute Price' and set a fixed price.
+Set 'Fixed Price' value on the field 'Price type' and set a fixed price.
 3. Go to the new menu *Sales \> Products \> Pricelist Items*, select the previously created item and click on *Action \> Duplicate Item*.
 4. In the wizard set 'Date Start', set 'Date End' and set 'Variation %'